kangdu9377/a99-ateam/docs/back-end.md

 ## Pressing Issues
 - How to see data from XML GET requests
+  - look at his examples from A04 to see how he got it to the console and adapt
 - use form to stay logged in and have a sign in / sign out w global var
   - will need global vars for username and boolean of logged in or not